 If Her Majesty is in residence, there will also be a trumpeter playing a Royal Salute as the ceremony begins and ends.

 It is very easy to see the Household Cavalry traveling to and from Horse Guards Parade simply by awaiting their procession on the Mall.

-The New Guard will pass around 10:40 and the Old Guard will pass at around 11:30.
 You can see the New Guard trotting down The Mall on our video on the Changing of the Guard at Buckingham Palace